duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

-You know that your Pi has successfully booted when you can see it broadcasting a network with an SSID of `![hostname]-abcd` where `abcd` are some random numbers and letters at the end of SSID to prevent name conflicts.
+You know that your Pi has successfully booted when you are able to ping your robot with:

-If you connect to the newtork `![hostname]-abcd` or to the network that the Duckiebot connects to by default ![wifi-ssid], then you should be able to ping your robot with:

 ```
 laptop $ ping ![hostname].local
 ```

+Note that you should be connected to the same network as the robot in order to do that.
+If you are using a virtual machine you should use Bridged connection (typically NAT is used by default).

 You should see output similar to the following:​